phpinternalsbook/PHP-Internals-Book/Book/php7/internal_types/strings/zend_strings.rst

 CPU time as it often needs to lookup the interned strings store, even if that process is well optimized yet.
 As an extension designer, here are global rules:

-* If OPCache is used (it should be), and if you need to create read-only strings : use an interned string.
+* If opcache is used (it should be), and if you need to create read-only strings : use an interned string.
 * If you need a string you know for sure PHP will have interned (a well-known-PHP-string, f.e "php" or "str_replace"), use an interned string.
 * If the string is not read-only and could/should be altered after its been created, do not use an interned string.